Stockedhome/stockedhome-application/readme.md

 * `src/forks` - Forks of third-party libraries used in Stockedhome (included as submodules)
 * `codegen` - Code generation scripts and configuration
 * `codegen/results` - Generated code from the code generation scripts.
 Accessible as the `@stockedhome/codegen` package
-* `supabase_prod` - A Docker Compose setup for running Stockedhome in production mode with a Supabase backend
+* `docker-compose-setup` - A Docker Compose setup for running Stockedhome in production mode with a Supabase backend

 # Setting Up Your Workspace